 In PREDICT-1 we investigated responses to food in more than 1,100 UK and US adults, 60 percent of which were twins.
 We measured how both blood levels of markers such as sugar, insulin, and fat change in response to standardized test meals.
 We also gathered data on activity, sleep, hunger, and the gut microbiome.

 Big data is helping us look beyond what works for the 'average' person.
 Wearable technologies such as glucose and activity monitors provide real-time feedback on the body, and provide us with enormous datasets that can be analysed using machine learning tools to help us understand and predict individual nutritional responses.

 The large quantity of high quality data collected through our PREDICT Program allows us to take a closer look at integrated responses and inter-related multi-directional pathways.
 By using a combination of genetic, metabolomic, metagenomic and dietary information, we can predict individuals' responses to food.

 We use the term "dietary inflammation" to capture the unhealthy metabolic effects that can be triggered after we eat.
 Repeated, excessive blood sugar and fat rises can lead to long-term inflammation, weight gain and chronic diseases such as diabetes and heart disease.
 Many different mechanisms are involved, from increased calorie consumption as a result of regular blood sugar crashes, to oxidative stress and altered blood fat metabolism.

-We are developing a consumer test kit and precision nutrition app that will give you the ability to reduce dietary inflammation and achieve your healthiest weight.
-These recommendations will be personalized to your unique biology and microbiome rather than just focussing on food alone.
+We've launched an at-home test kit and precision nutrition app that will everyone the ability to reduce dietary inflammation and achieve your healthiest weight.
+These recommendations will be personalized to your unique biology and microbiome rather than just focusing on food alone.

 © 2020 ZOE Global Limited